Teradata Statistics: Estimates For Missing Values

 SAMPLE 50000;

-To have a fresh statistics index, I executed the following statement.
-The system can pack all 50.000 rows into 100 histograms; all will be stored as biased histogram values.
+I executed the following statement to generate a new statistics index.
+The system can condense 50,000 rows into 100 histograms, which will be saved as biased values.

 COLLECT STATS ON Statistics_Estimation1 COLUMN(TheDate);